chrisbolosan/GrubFinder/README.md

 \__Google Auth 2.0_ will be user for user's login experience.

-\__Google Maps Platform_(https://developers.google.com/maps/documentation) API's and SDK will be embed to retrieve data from Google Maps.
+\__Google Maps Platform_(https://developers.google.com/maps/documentation) API's and SDK will be embeded to retrieve Maps, Routes, and Places from Google Maps.

+\__Stripe_(https://stripe.com/) Payment infrastructure will be availiable enable users to stay within the application when making a safe and secure payment for during their shopping experience.

 [_--global expo-cli_](https://docs.expo.dev/) boilermaker was used as the base of the project and built off of it.